The organic advantage

 TL;DR

 Organic fertiliser feeds the soil, not just the plant.
-Soil microbes release the nutrients slowly, so plants get a steady supply all season, the ground gets better year on year, and there's no scorch, no runoff, and nothing toxic to manage around children, pets or wildlife.
+Soil microbes release the nutrients slowly, so plants get a steady supply all season, the ground gets better year on year, and there's no scorch and far less runoff than soluble feed.

 The one trade-off: it works more slowly than synthetic feed, so start feeding a little earlier in the season.